 I have learned so far…

 It happened unexpectedly.
 Standing in a room with people who I recognize as relatives, but have on occasion felt no connection to, I’m forced to relive the moments I have worked very hard to forget.
-I no longer have the luxury to compartmentalize and must now come face to face with the father that I decided to erase all emotional connection to, is now dying.
+I no longer have the luxury to compartmentalize and must now come face to face with the fact that the father I erased all emotional connection to, is now dying.

-When you realize that the big things, the really big things turn out to be far less valuable than the hurt that you treasure as a result of them.
+Eventually, you realize the big things, the really big things, turn out to be far less valuable than the hurt that you treasure as a result of them.
 Redemption is earned and not given, moreover you can only earn it from yourself.
-I have spent so many years training myself to keep up a façade of stone and impenetrability.
+I have spent many years training myself to keep up a façade of stone and impenetrability whike crumbling underneath.
 Life has taught me, what I once mistook for strength was really cowardice and immaturity.
 At best, I can hope for healing, and at worst more hard truths.

 I woke up one weekend not long ago, to what promised to be a day like any other.
 I received several messages from family, to let me know that our father’s condition was deteriorating.
-I am aware that the last 6 years have only been available to him, through the use of various palliative treatments.
+I am aware that the last 6 years have only been available to him, through various palliative treatments.
 Our relationship for the past 20 years has been more or less non-existent.
-The story is the same for my elder siblings, as I am the youngest of four.
+The story is not the same for my elder siblings.

 I mourn the impending loss with a consternation I have never felt before.
-At the same time, I feel guilty for allowing myself to feel the sadness that only my older siblings can own.
+Simultaneously, I feel guilty for my inabiluty to connect directly with the sadness.
 I tell myself that I will be sad on their behalf, but in truth I regret a fully realized relationship that will never be.

 I love you anyway.
-I can’t cry anymore.
-I will always remember what you did share with me and thank you for the strength I gained through struggle.
+I will always remember what you did share with me, and thank you for the strength I gained through struggle.